lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 ```

 Interestingly, if you try to run this example on any computer, there is a very
-good chance that it will give the same output, so it seems, that input to
+good chance that it will give exactly the same output, so it seems, that input to
 properties is not completely random.
 In fact, thanks to the function `sized`,
 the first input to our property will always be an empty list and an integer `0`,
 which tend to be really good corner cases to test for.
 In our case, though, `!!`